blieusong/sybase-ase-docker/README.md

     sybase-bridge
 ```

+Obviously, you might want to use a subnet which doesn't conflict with anything you might have already defined.

 # Running it

-Use **docker-compose** to start the Docker image.
+We start the Docker image with **docker-compose**.

 The `docker-compose.yml` file attaches the container to a **sybase-bridge** virtual network created above.
 It also assigns it the static IP **172.24.1.1** for easier later reference.

-From the parent folder of the `docker-compose.yml` file, firing up the ASE server is as simple as :
+With everything in place, from the parent folder of the `docker-compose.yml` file, firing up the ASE server is as simple as :

 ```console
 $ docker-compose up -d